dapucita/haxbotron/README.md

 `!kick!og` kicks the player who made O.G. most recently.

+`!kick!afk` kicks all players who are away from keyboards.

 ## Game Commands for Super Admin Players

 If you(the super admin) type a command by chat...

-`!policy!thor` disqualify all admin players from admin permission, and makes admin player permission by self.
+`!super!thor` disqualify all admin players from admin permission, and makes admin player permission by self.

 `!debug!brake` pauses the game, stops operating the bot, and just waiting until restart.
 The system only can be restared by reloading the application manually.